Tracking points in the classroom: get started in 10min

 Just proceed as follows (it will take you 3 minutes):

 1. First, you need to go to this page and click START HERE.
-You can do this without registering or providing an email address.
+You can do this without signing up or providing an email address.

 2. You must then enter all participants.
 Further participants can be added later.